NEW YORK -- If you go to work for a newer business, there's a good chance you'll be working for a woman.

 One of Summer Scarbrough's inspirations has been her mother, Elizabeth, a former executive with a medical devices company.
 The Scarbroughs own VinniBag, a seller of travel bags for wine and other bottles.

-"I knew from a very young age that she was one of the only women in her company at that level," says Scarbrough, whose five-year-old company is based in Ventura, California.
+"I knew from a very young age that she was one of the only women in her company at that level," says Scarbrough, whose five-year-old company is based in Ventura.

-Being a woman business owner is no longer as novel or unusual as it was decades ago.
+Being a female business owner is no longer as novel or unusual as it was decades ago.

 "I know a lot of women who are starting things as well," Scarbrough says.

-The growing number of resources for women business owners, including the SBA-sponsored Women's Business Centers and women's business organizations are also encouraging women to start companies, according to Duffy.
+The growing number of resources for female business owners, including the SBA-sponsored Women's Business Centers and women's business organizations are also encouraging women to start companies, according to Duffy.

-But women owners aren't carbon copies of men.
+But female owners aren't carbon copies of men.
 They tend to be more optimistic than their male counterparts, according to a survey released this week by Bank of America.

-A woman entrepreneur is most likely to start a company that provides educational services, administrative or waste management services or is involved in the arts, entertainment or recreation, the AmEx survey said.
+A female entrepreneur is most likely to start a company that provides educational services, administrative or waste management services or is involved in the arts, entertainment or recreation, the AmEx survey said.
 And nearly one in three women-owned companies is owned by a minority.
-The number of businesses owned by minority women has climbed to 2.9 million this year from just under 930,000 in 1997, a 215 percent increase.
-During that time, the number of companies owned by minority men has more than doubled to nearly 3.7 million from 1.7 million.
+The number of businesses owned by minority women has climbed to 2.9 million this year from just under 930,000 in 1997.